strayg35/Henry-Nwankwo/README.md

 <section style="background-color: #e3f2fd; padding: 1rem; border-radius: 5px;">
 <p style="color: #424242;">
-My name is Nwankwo Ikechukwu Henry, I am a 19 year old male Computer science student studying at the University of Southwales in its Treforest Campus.
+My name is Nwankwo Ikechukwuv Henry, I am a 19 year old male Computer science student studying at the University of Southwales in its Treforest Campus.
 My enthusiasm for Computers and computer related entities sparked up as a child when my young and ever innovative mind thought it would be an outstanding idea to dismantle my personal computer and see ways in which I could put it back together to either be a modified version of the original or just more visually appealing.
 After doing this, having